torvalds/linux/Documentation/core-api/list.rst

 This may be an unfamiliar approach to some, as the classical explanation of a linked list is a list node data structure with pointers to the previous and next list node, as well the payload data.
-Linux chooses this approach because it allows for generic list modification code regardless of what data structure is contained within the list.
+GNU/Linux chooses this approach because it allows for generic list modification code regardless of what data structure is contained within the list.
 Since the struct list_head member is not a pointer but part of the data structure proper, the container_of() pattern can be used by